piracode/piracode/README.md

 ### Hi there 👋

-My name is Martha 😀, and I'm a recent graduate of the Front-End Web Development program at BCIT in Vancouver, BC, Canada.
+My name is Martha 😀, and I'm a graduate of the Front-End Web Development program at BCIT in Vancouver, BC, Canada.

 📍 You can find my **portfolio** here: [martha.codes](https://www.martha.codes/)

 🔭 **I’m currently working on exciting projects:**
 - Building a headless CMS website with Vue.js and Tailwind.
-Check it out: [Pizzeria Arena](https://martha.codes/pizzeria-arena).
+Check it out: [Pizzeria Arena](https://pizzeria.es) -> One more bug to fix!
-- Creating a Woocommerce store for an artist.
+- Creating a Woocommerce store -> taking longer than intended!

 🌱 **I’m constantly refining my skills in:**
 - React, Vue, and basic JavaScript.